-Introduction to Judaism - The prospective convert usually begins with this course, taught by senior faculty of Temple Emanu-El.
+Introduction to Judaism - The prospective convert usually begins with this course, taught by clergy.
 It is a pathway for the adult learner who wishes to discover Jewish knowledge.
 Each session will have two parts: an initial presentation on a specific topic, followed by discussion groups.

 The Guide Rabbi - Each student will have a guide rabbi from our rabbinic faculty.
 The guide rabbi will periodically have individual meetings with the prospective candidate.

 Jewish Living - The prospective convert begins to "view the world through Jewish eyes" through the celebration of Sabbath and holidays, observance of mitzvoth, and participation in the Jewish community.
 Although not required, an ability to read Hebrew enhances participation in the synagogue and in Jewish ritual.
 The guide rabbi can provide suggestions on how to acquire a basic reading knowledge of Hebrew.

 The Conversion Group - This group meets monthly during the winter and spring and creates an environment of guidance and support as individuals participate in various Jewish activities.
 Individuals will write a letter before each group meeting, reflecting on their Jewish experience during the preceding month.
 They will also read selections from books chosen in consultation with the guide rabbi.